 The Glass Museum is tucked away in the backstreets of the San Felipe Neri district of the city, in a carefully restored 18th-century townhouse, actually lived in by the owners of the collection.

-It is a private collection of more than 3,000 pieces of glass, accompanied by pictures, furniture, and decorative objects in a setting that corresponds to each historical period represented.
+It is a private collection of more than 3,000 pieces of glass, accompanied by pictures, furniture and decorative objects in a setting that corresponds to each historical period represented.

 Far from conventional, the museum certainly lacks mainstream appeal.
 However, thanks to the dedicated team of guides and their entertaining and often comical presentation style, even the most sceptical visitor is converted.

 Daryl moved to Malaga permanently in 2014 having first fallen in love with the city on his Erasmus year.
-Having worked for many years in local expat media, Daryl gained expert knowledge in life from the perspective of foreign residents and decided to co-found Malaga Guru in 2016.
+After working for many years at local expat newspaper SUR in English, Daryl gained expert knowledge in life from the perspective of foreign residents and decided to co-found Malaga Guru in 2016.